ADVERTISEMENT

 The Pharmacy-based Test and Treat certificate training program is a practice-based curriculum based on national educational standards that prepares pharmacists to provide point-of-care testing (POCT) and diagnostic services for minor, nonchronic health conditions that can be managed with minimal treatment or self-care.
 Learners gain experience in identifying opportunities to expand patient-centered services across pharmacy settings with POCT, describing and performing appropriate physical assessments, and applying this information to patient cases.
 Newly added for the 2023 sessions is a complimentary module on the treatment of COVID-19 with Paxlovid (nirmatrelvir-ritonavir) to supplement your test and treat training!

-There will be multiple live offerings being hosted virtually online.
-Each offering will begin at 8:00 AM EST and conclude at 5:00 PM EST. Each session will be live, online - they will NOT be in person.
-The only exception is the in-person offering at APhA’s Annual Meeting and Exposition.
-Should you want to register and attend, please add to cart & pay.
+Multiple live offerings are hosted virtually online.
+Each offering begins at 8:00 AM EST and concludes at 5:00 PM EST. Each session will be live, online - they will NOT be in person.
+To register and attend, please select “Add to Cart” and pay.
 Once paid, you will receive access to the course within 48 hours through your My Training landing page via the Learning Library, at which time you will be able to select the session you want to attend.
 (You are only required to attend one session.)

 The scheduled sessions are: